Juniper/healthbot-rules/juniper_official/Solutions/Pfe-wedge-detection/README.md

 		> Supported healthbot version: 3.0.0
 		> Detals:
-		 Monitors mqchip syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-chassisd-events
-		> Description: "Using this rule the Chassisd events will be monitored"
-		> Synopsis: "Chassisd events monitor"
-		> Rule file name: chassisd-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors chassisd syslog events as per the GROK patterns defined by the user.
+		 Monitors PFE Alarms syslog messages as per the GROK patterns defined by the user.